vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 ![[Shower](https://www.reddit.com/r/Showerthoughts/) is the general sponsor of Onyx](../../../public/img/posts/2020-08-27-sponsoring-onyx/thinking-meme.jpg "A 'programming is mostly thinking' meme" =60%x)

-I've destroyed a number of notebooks while deciding on either using `do` / `end` or tabs.
+I've destroyed several notebooks while deciding on either using `do` / `end` or tabs.
 <small>There has been a double of them throughout the year, but who's gonna believe in it?</small>
-Would you dare to calculate the amount of sleepless hours I've spent on _thinking_?
+Would you dare to calculate the number of sleepless hours I've spent on _thinking_?

 ![](../../../public/img/posts/2020-08-27-sponsoring-onyx/some-notebooks-1.png "A pile of three notebooks" =49%x)
 ![](../../../public/img/posts/2020-08-27-sponsoring-onyx/some-notebooks-2.png "Contents of one of the notebooks" =49%x)